 You will open your Interactive Brokers account after you create your profile and accept your allocation at foolwealth.com.
-You will be directed to instructions as part of the account creation process, but you can view a complete video walk-through of the Interactive Brokers online application at any time.

 Immediately after joining us as a client here in Motley Fool Wealth Management, you'll be given the opportunity to schedule a complimentary one-on-one onboarding phone session with one of our highly experienced financial planners.
-Our team will work together with you to get your SMA up and running with a minimum amount of time and effort required on your part.
+Our team will work together with you to get your Personal Portfolio up and running with a minimum amount of time and effort required on your part.

 Once your account is open, there may be additional time required to initiate transfers from your existing financial institutions in order to fund your account.
 Timing for transfers varies by the initiating institution, type of account, and the types of holdings within the account.

-Both individual and joint taxable brokerage accounts, Traditional IRAs, Roth IRAs, SEP IRAs, LLCs, LPs, UGMAs, UTMAs and irrevocable and revocable trusts are currently supported by Motley Fool Wealth Management in our SMA program.
+Both individual and joint taxable brokerage accounts, Traditional IRAs, Roth IRAs, SEP IRAs, LLCs, LPs, UGMAs, UTMAs and irrevocable and revocable trusts are currently supported by Motley Fool Wealth Management in our Personal Portfolio program.
 However, if you plan on opening an LLC, LP, UGMA, UTMA or irrevocable trust, please contact us at 844-408-4391 so we can assist you with the intricacies of setting up these accounts.

-Foolish SMAs cannot support 401(k)'s, 403(b)'s, 529s, or profit sharing plans at this time.
+Foolish Personal Portfolios cannot support 401(k)'s, 403(b)'s, 529s, or profit sharing plans at this time.
 However, 401(k)'s or 403(b)'s from former employers typically allow you to roll those funds into a Traditional IRA without tax consequences, which we can then of course manage for you.
 We recommend that you consult with your tax advisor prior to attempting to roll these over.

 Yes, you are allowed to restrict trading in specific securities that you do not wish to own or trade.